dundalek/awesome-lisp-languages/README.md

 ### Why should I care as a programmer in other language?

 Learning about Lisp will make you a [better programmer](http://www.paulgraham.com/avg.html).
 You can pick any language below based on the language you are familiar with to get you started with the [lisp syntax](https://en.m.wikipedia.org/wiki/S-expression) more easily.
+It is also worth to read a post to get [intuition for lisp syntax](https://stopa.io/post/265).

 In general when one learns any new programming language it opens new horizons and improves programming insight.
 Modern programming languages are converging and sometimes are being very similar to each other.
 The similarities can be missed because they are hidden behind a specific syntax.